Pfaffenthal Panoramic Elevator

-The Pfaffenthal Panoramic Elevator (Luxembourgish: Lift Pafendall-Uewerstad; French: Ascenseur panoramique Pfaffenthal - Ville-Haute; German: Aufzug Pfaffenthal-Oberstadt) is a public elevator in Luxembourg City, Luxembourg which connects the city quarters of Ville Haute, the historical city center, with Pfaffenthal, in the Alzette valley below.
-It offers its passengers panoramic views of the Alzette River valley.
-The Pfaffenthal elevator, together with the Grund public elevator, and the Pfaffenthal-Kirchberg funicular, form Luxembourg City's three cable transport modes connecting its elevated city with city quarters located in the Alzette and Pétrusse river valleys.
+The Pfaffenthal Panoramic Elevator (Luxembourgish: Lift Pafendall-Uewerstad; French: Ascenseur panoramique Pfaffenthal - Ville-Haute; German: Aufzug Pfaffenthal-Oberstadt) is a public elevator in Luxembourg City, Luxembourg which connects the city districts of Ville Haute, the historical city center, with Pfaffenthal, in the Alzette valley below.
+It offers its passengers panoramic views of the Alzette river valley.
+The Pfaffenthal elevator, together with the Grund public elevator and the Pfaffenthal-Kirchberg funicular, form Luxembourg City's three cable transport modes connecting its elevated city with city quarters located in the Alzette and Pétrusse river valleys.

 History

 Background

 In 2006, Luxembourg City planners, noting the city's topography of plateaus and deep gorges, began exploring the possibility of a mechanical link to facilitate greater pedestrian and bicycle mobility between the historical city center, Ville Haute, on the Luxembourg plateau and the Luxembourg City quarter of Pfaffenthal in the Alzette valley.
 Additionally, such a link would increase tourist footfall to Pfaffenthal and complement the existing public elevator connecting Ville Haute to the Luxembourg City quarter of Grund, to the South of Pfaffenthal.
-This would promote the use of various city walking and bike trails, businesses in the quarter, and improve accessibility to Luxembourg City's UNESCO World Heritage former fortifications, including, amongst others, the Béinchen (de) — a 17th century, Vauban-designed fortified bridge over the Alzette River.
+This would promote the use of various city walking and bike trails, businesses in the quarter, and improve accessibility to Luxembourg City's UNESCO World Heritage former fortifications, including, amongst others, the Béinchen — a 17th-century, Vauban-designed fortified bridge over the Alzette River.
 A 2007 study considered various options, including a funicular, escalators and aerial cable cars before settling on an elevator.

 The primary reasons for this choice included building costs, maintenance costs, spatial constraints imposed by the existing street layout in Pfaffenthal, and the need to not encroach on designated UNESCO World Heritage sites.

 Construction

 Funding of 7,573,950 euros was approved for the project by the Luxembourg City Communal Council on 16 February 2009, with the ground-breaking ceremony being held on December 10 of that year.
 Construction was delayed for four years due to geological issues in securing the hillside cutting.
 On June 2, 2014, municipal legislators decided to allocate an additional 2,959,564 euros of funding for the elevator's construction.
 The enclosed footbridge connecting the elevator shaft to Pescatore Foundation Park was constructed between May and September 2015.
 The elevator cabin arrived for installation on March 3, 2016.
-Separate to the elevator's construction budget, on January 26, 2015 a tranche of approximately 1 million euros was approved by the Luxembourg City Communal Council for landscaping and renovation of the Pescatore Foundation Park for the elevator's arrival.
+Separate to the elevator's construction budget, on January 26, 2015, a tranche of approximately 1 million euros was approved by the Luxembourg City Communal Council for landscaping and renovation of the Pescatore Foundation Park for the elevator's arrival.
 This included the construction of a 220 m bicycle path leading from Boulevard Robert Schuman, immediately prior to the Grand Duchess Charlotte Bridge, to the footbridge of the Pfaffenthal elevator.